 The condition of your gut impacts far more than you might realize.
 Researchers connect nearly every disease including obesity with gut health, or more specifically, the 100 trillion microbes or bacteria that live in your gut.
+It is gut microbiome.

 Your gut will always harbor some bad bacteria, but you want to maintain the right balance of gut flora.
 Gut flora imbalances (a condition called dysbiosis) — when too much bad flora takes over — can lead to weight gain, increased risk for disease, and gut problems including leaky gut.

 According to The Cleveland Clinic, probiotics are a combination of live beneficial bacteria and/or yeasts that naturally live in your body.
 Bacteria is usually viewed in a negative light as something that makes you sick.
 However, you have two kinds of bacteria constantly in and on your body — good bacteria and bad bacteria.
 Probiotics are made up of good bacteria that helps keep your body healthy and working well.
 This good bacteria helps you in many ways, including fighting off bad bacteria when you have too much of it, helping you feel better.